 To dispose of leftover oil-based paint, or to let someone else handle disposing of your latex or spray paint, take it to Atlanta’s Center for Hard to Recycle Materials or a paint recycling event hosted by Gwinnett County or a local city or school.
 Note that a small disposal fee — a few dollars — may apply.

-Car batteries, which contain deadly toxins such as lead and sulfuric acid, are legally prohibited from disposal in Georgia landfills.
-To be properly discarded, they must be taken to a Batteries Plus store or an automotive retailer that accepts them.
-Call ahead to your local store before bringing in your battery for recycling.
+Car batteries (and truck, motorcycle, and boat batteries), which contain deadly toxins such as lead and sulfuric acid, are legally prohibited from disposal in Georgia landfills.
+To be properly discarded, they must be taken to a store, recycling center, or an automotive retailer that accepts them.

-To dispose of thin, flammable liquids such as gasoline and paint thinner, evaporation is the safest method.
+To dispose of thin, flammable liquids such as gasoline, lighter fluid, kerosene, diesel fuel, and paint thinner yourself, evaporation is the safest method.

 Work outside, away from access by children and animals, and wearing gloves and eye protection.
 If there is just a trace amount of fuel in the container, simply open the top and let it evaporate.
 If you have more than a very little bit, you may want to accelerate the process.
 Get some sort of disposable metal tray, such as an aluminum foil roasting pan, and pour a half-inch of fuel into the tray.
 The increased surface area will allow the fuel to evaporate much more quickly.
 Repeat this process until the fuel is gone.

 To dispose of the container and tray, wrap them in a few layers of newspaper, put them in a sturdy plastic garbage bag, and dispose of them in your regular household trash.

 To dispose of pesticides, follow the instructions on the original container.
 Never pour pesticides down the sink, toilet, sewer, or street drain — many municipal drinking water and wastewater treatment systems are not equipped to remove all pesticides.